Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Is there an actual win condition or is it just 'til end of content? https://www.youtube.com/watch?v=Pn5tcfKmF20
 * Q&A: What's the final objective of the game? https://www.youtube.com/watch?v=xG0mfuXiFY8
 * Q&A: What gender is the character model? https://www.youtube.com/watch?v=eoMeAy8w2Fs

+## December 19th, 2019
+* Q&A: Will Mercer Spheres and Somersloops be useful soon? https://www.youtube.com/watch?v=SYWPIjbe_4Y

 ## September 22nd, 2020
 * Jace & Snutt Talk: Story https://www.youtube.com/watch?v=vPWShxAn3io